microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/03_Performance.md

 You can read more about database compatibility at https://docs.microsoft.com/en-us/sql/t-sql/statements/alter-database-transact-sql-compatibility-level?view=sql-server-2017#compatibility-levels-and-sql-server-upgrades.

-The following is a diagram showing the features of Intelligent Query Processing including capabilities from SQL Server 2017:
+The following is a diagram showing the features of Intelligent Query Processing including capabilities from SQL Server 2017 and SQL Server 2019:

 ![iqp diagram](../graphics/IQP_diagram.png)